EXOTIC ARRIVALS THREATEN THE PEACE

 Kammi was more than a few months old when she moved into our lives, so we suspect she might already have had ample opportunity to escape a few previous owners by that time.

-In any case, she's not afraid of human contact, in fact she demands it; she will get her cuddle/rubs for a short time before wriggling free and returning to her favoured activity, mostly either exploring/escaping or sleeping.
-Or going through a bin looking for used cotton buds to play with.
+In any case, she's not afraid of human contact, in fact she demands it; she will get her cuddle/rubs for a short time before wriggling free and returning to her favoured activity, whether that be exploring, escaping or sleeping.
+And she doesn't mind going through a bin looking for used cotton buds to play with.